Xfers/docs/source/index.md

 }
 ```

-(COMING SOON) Authorize a previously created charge.
+Authorize a previously created charge.
 This is an optional process that will allow buyer to skip the sign in flow on Xfers, allowing checkout to be completed on merchant site.
 If a correct auth_code is provided, the charge will immediately become "accepted" by the buyer.

 This endpoint is only used if `user_phone_no` param was passed in during charge creation.